 The blue diorama represents intellectual growth.
 It is composed of shimmering blue stalagmites with flower covered goddess heads growing in pots.
 The heads are symbolic of knowledge, and their placement in pots indicates that they can only grow so far before it becomes necessary to break out of bounds.

 The silver diorama represents spiritual or cosmological growth.
-It depicts several scientists interacting with planetesimals (partially formed planets).
-The video projected on the floor of this diorama depicts the goddess Flora being impregnated with the seeds and flowers of the elements and follows the gestation and delivery of a planetesimal through the three states of matter (gas, liquid, and solid).
+It depicts several goddesses interacting with planetesimals (partially formed planets).
+The video projected on the floor of this diorama depicts a veiled, nude feminine goddess, Flora, being “impregnated” with the seeds and flowers of the elements and follows the metaphorical “gestation and birth” of a planetesimal through the three states of matter (gas, liquid, and solid).